Nullh/nullh.github.io/character-creation/step-by-step.md

 ## Step 10 - Knowledge Skills

-You gain knowlegde skills equal to you Logic score.
-Knowlege skills have no rank, you either have them or not.
+You gain knowledge skills equal to you Logic score.
+Knowledge skills have no rank, you either have them or not.
 Any knowledge skill points can also be used to buy language skill levels.

 ## Step 11 - Language Skills

 Your character gains one native language skill for free.
 Ranks in other languages can be bought with knowledge skill points (see Step 10 above).

-Unlike knwoledge skills, language skills do have ranks and a rank can be purchased at a cost of a knowledge skill point.
+Unlike knowledge skills, language skills do have ranks and a rank can be purchased at a cost of a knowledge skill point.

 ## Step 12 - Fill In The Blanks

 You should now have everything you need to fill in your character sheet.
 Follow the steps below to complete it:

 - Fill in your final Attributes
-- Fill in your Skills and Specialisations
+- Fill in your Skills and Specializations
 - Fill the specific boxes for armour, weapons and such with your gear
 - Fill in your calculated stats:
   - Essence is 6 minus the essence cost of any augmentations you have installed